 When a DNA test is needed

-Both the potential father and the parent with care (receiving parent, 2012 scheme) need to agree to take the test.
-Before the child can take the DNA test, the parent with care needs to agree the child can take the test.
+Both the potential father and the receiving parent need to agree to take the test.
+Before the child can take the DNA test the receiving parent needs to agree the child can take the test.
 The child can agree to the test if they're aged over 16.

 Arranging DNA testing